 If you hard pan (pan something all the way to the left or right) a sound, then this isn’t technically using the stereo field.
 A voice hard panned to the left will only come from the left speaker, no sound will come from the right.
 In this case the sound is actually mono as you’re only hearing a single sound signal.

 When it comes to using the stereo field in your own videos, there’s a lot of room for creativity.
-Ambient sounds such as crowds, traffic and nature always benefit from being in stereo.
-Though these sounds will rarely be at the forefront of your audio mix, they are key for creating immersion, putting your audience right in the middle of the scene.
+Ambient sound in film such as crowds, traffic and nature always benefit from being in stereo.
+Though foley sound will rarely be at the forefront of your audio mix, they are key for creating immersion, putting your audience right in the middle of the scene.

 Check out a single scene built piece by piece for realism with sounds from our SFX Cellar platform in our Scene Sound Design tutorial.